'An American Marriage' Came Together After A Trip To The Mall

 SEAN CRISDEN: (Reading, as Roy) I, on the other hand, departed on the first thing smoking, exactly 71 hours after high school graduation.
 I would've left sooner, but the the Trailways didn't stop through Eloe every day.
 By the time the mailman brought my mama the cardboard tube containing my diploma, I was all moved into my dorm room at Morehouse College.

-GATES: At Morehouse, he becomes brother close to Andre, who happens to be Celestial's best friend from childhood.
+BATES: At Morehouse, he becomes brother close to Andre, who happens to be Celestial's best friend from childhood.
 Andre will become both friend and complication after Roy is imprisoned.
 Jones says she worked hard to make her characters more than symbols in this book.

 JONES: I think at its heart, this story is a love story.
 And this is what gets complicated because when you're in love, love is not about symbolism.
 It's about the individuals.

-GATES: Somebody found these individuals pretty compelling.
+BATES: Somebody found these individuals pretty compelling.

 (SOUNDBITE OF YOUTUBE VIDEO)